bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

-# Two main types of deployment
+# Two main types of Bonita deployment

+There are two main types of deployment
+* Bonita Portal + Bonita Engine on the same application server: this is the usual deployment and the default one when using a Bonita bundle
+* Bonita Portal and Bonita Engine running on two different application servers

 **Note:** It is highly recommended to use the provided Tomcat or WildFly bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.

-There are two main types of deployment.

 ## Bonita Portal + Bonita Engine on the same application server